This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 In some cases, it is useful to draw a line that should not appear on the final part.
 For example, the user may wish to draw a center line for a symmetric part; but that center line is only a guide, and should not actually get exported with the CAM data.
 These lines are called construction lines.

 To mark an entity as construction-only, choose Sketch → Toggle Construction.
-A construction entity will behave just like any other entity, except that it is drawn in green, and does not contribute to the geometry for export (or to the section that will be extruded or lathed or swept).
+A construction entity will behave just like any other entity, except that it is drawn in green, and does not contribute to the geometry for export by default (or to the section that will be extruded or lathed or swept).
+You may also toggle construction geometry while sketching a new entity by using the 'g' keyboard shortcut.

 This entity is defined by a single point.